Rayleigh sky model

-Note that because the polarization pattern is dependent on the sun, it changes not only throughout the day but throughout the year.
-When the sun sets toward the South, in the winter, the North-Zenith-South plane is offset, with "effective" North actually located somewhat toward the West.
+Note that because the polarization pattern is dependent on the Sun, it changes not only throughout the day but throughout the year.
+When the sun sets toward the South, in the northern hemisphere's winter, the North-Zenith-South plane is offset, with "effective" North actually located somewhat toward the West.
 Thus if the sun sets at an azimuth of 255° (15° South of West) the polarization pattern will be at its maximum along the horizon at an azimuth of 345° (15° West of North) and 165° (15° East of South).

 During a single day, the pattern rotates with the changing position of the sun.
 At twilight, it typically appears about 45 minutes before local sunrise and disappears 45 minutes after local sunset.
 Once established it is very stable, showing change only in its rotation.
 It can easily be seen on any given day using polarized sunglasses.

 Many animals use the polarization patterns of the sky at twilight and throughout the day as a navigation tool.
-Because it is determined purely by the position of the sun, it is easily used as a compass for animal orientation.
-By orienting themselves with respect to the polarization patterns, animals can locate the sun and thus determine the cardinal directions.
+Because it is determined purely by the position of the Sun, it is easily used as a compass for animal orientation.
+By orienting themselves with respect to the polarization patterns, animals can locate the Sun and thus determine the cardinal directions.